brownbeardeveloper/JAVA22-TDD-miniproject1-bjorn-bergstrom/README.md

 # JAVA22-TDD-miniproject1-bjorn-bergstrom

-## A miniproject from the Test-Driven Development course in Java
+## A miniproject with Unit Testing from the Test-Driven Development course in Java

 Testing code is crucial to save time on debugging and helps other developers understand how the program works.
 As projects grow and deadlines approach, reluctance to make significant changes can arise due to fear of extensive debugging.